Search-optimized content preview

 - Clean gently with dry microfiber first.

-- Avoid harsh cleaners, steam, or wet mopping.
+- Avoid harsh cleaners, steam, vinegar, ammonia, or wet mopping.

 Need full aftercare steps?
-Read: Ultimate Guide to Hardwood Floor Maintenance
+Read: Hardwood Floor Maintenance After Installation or Refinishing.

 Still unsure about what you are seeing?